News and Views

 The Hermitage Suite

-My new album The Hermitage Suite is now available worldwide on all major digital streaming platforms.
+My latest album The Hermitage Suite is available worldwide on all major digital streaming platforms.
 Over the coming months I will be releasing various new videos to accompany the release and some low key live shows are being organised.

 The Hermitage Suite is an enhanced re-release of my first album that I originally released twenty five years ago.
 This is, most certainly, my most intimate and personal album.
 You can read more about the album and the songs involved over the coming months on my blog and podcasts from this website.

 I have thoroughy enjoyed the creative process of enhancing my original 4-Track recordings from 25 years ago.
-The Beatles have just released 'Now And Then' with the tape recording of John Lennon brough back to life with AI and finally making the song fit for release.
+The Beatles have recently released 'Now And Then' with the tape recording of John Lennon brought back to life with AI and finally making the song fit for release.

 I used the same technology to enhance a recording of my Dad, Laurence Mackin, also from 1978 which was the keystone of this album.
 The original release in 1998 could never have achieved what is possible today.